Social media sharing is a big thing nowadays.

 But I use my phone for information exchange only (well, most of the time) because I prefer to meet my friends in person for a face-to-face talk over a cup of tea or coffee or a bowl of steaming hot soup or a glass of chilled mango shake or a bowl of spicy Hakka noodles.
 Or whatever.
 (God!
 That last sentence was way too long, don’t you think? 🙂 )

-You can say that I like to socialize in its totality.
-But, sure, meeting people face-to-face has its limitations.
+Sure, meeting people face-to-face has its own limitations.
 For instance, the other person might not be available when you have time.
 Social media, on the other hand, has no such boundaries.
 It’s available 24×7, 365 days a year.

 But, here’s the bad news:

 Having something available 24 hours a day has its dangers.
 When you have something at your fingertips, you take it for granted.
+And that’s exactly what happened.

 People take social media and so-called sharing for granted.
 And to be honest, the hustle-bustle you witness on social media is not sharing in the real sense.
+Because “real” sharing is never passive.

 Sharing is An Active Process

-Now, hear me out for a moment:
+Now, hear me out for a moment.

 What was the last thing you shared on social media?
 Was it even yours?
 Did you create that?
 Or did you share something somebody shared on your timeline?
-If you really want to share, you need to create something first—something you can say was yours.
-For example:

 - You like funny videos?
 Why not shoot some by yourself?